 Here at Rhosonics, we continuously work on improving our analyzers and sensors.
 Since the introduction of the first analyser in 1992, Model 8000, the available amount of applications, models, and variants has been increased dramatically.
-We believe that we can offer solutions for almost any application.
 We can help you by adapting our solutions to improve your production processes.

 Both the models 8000 (1992) and 8100 (1995) are still used worldwide.
 These analyzers are sometimes upgraded in our facility to enable them to work in new production processes used by the same client.
 Sometimes, we recommend clients to use a new analyser, which has more features and, because of newer sensors, is generally at least ten times more accurate.